WRainbow1/crown-of-thorns/README.md

-# Crown of Thorns Starfish Great Barrier Reef Starfish Detections
+# Crown of Thorns Starfish Object Detection

 This repository contains the code to train an object-detection ML Model for detecting Crown-of-Thorns Starfish, an invasive species on the Great Barrier Reef